Magento Commerce enables you to use caching in your environment. If you disable caching, Magento Commerce directly serves the files.

 Cache-Control header, the

 default_ttl key is used to define the cache duration, in seconds.
-The
+The default value is

 0, which means nothing is cached.